 So enjoy some more pictures of what we saw at the different patch reefs while snorkeling Glover’s Reef.
 In the first picture we found a huge Caribbean Spiny Lobster hiding under a small coral ledge, followed by a few fish shots.

 We found a lot of beautiful algae, corals, sponges and other sea life.
 It was very dense.

 We found some nice star corals in different areas.

-So if you have the chance to get out and do some Glover's Reef snorkeling, it is very easy to recommend, and we would definitely go back.
-You could spend weeks snorkeling here easy.
+So if you have the chance to get out and do some Glover’s Reef snorkeling, it is very easy to recommend, and we would definitely go back.
+You could easily spend weeks snorkeling there.